 Learn more about the Fountain Wind Project here!
 Below are answers to some of the most-asked questions about wind energy and the Fountain Wind Project.

-The Fountain Wind Project is a proposed 216 MW wind project in northeastern Shasta County.
-The project will be located on privately owned timberlands near Highway 299, approximately 6 miles west of Burney, and is anticipated to be operational by the end of 2023.
-ConnectGen is currently considering 72 turbine locations for the project, but the final number of turbine locations will depend on the size of the turbine chosen for the project.
+The Fountain Wind Project is a proposed 205 MW wind project in northeastern Shasta County.
+The project will be located on privately owned timberlands near Highway 299, approximately 35 miles northeast of Redding and 6 miles west of Burney, and is anticipated to be operational by the end of 2026.
+ConnectGen is currently considering 48 turbine locations for the project, but the final number of turbine locations will depend on the size of the turbine chosen for the project.

 The Project is located in northeastern Shasta County, California approximately 6 miles west of Burney and one mile west of the existing Hatchet Ridge Wind Farm.
 To download a map of the project area please visit www.fountainwind.com/project-location.